5 Best Fuel Cards for Small Businesses in 2026

 Save on gas and diesel with per-gallon rebates

 Fuel cards reward small businesses with discounts on fuel and related products at participating stations.
-The more you use the card, the more those savings add up over time.
+Our research indicates that fuel card savings increase linearly with gallon volume due to tiered rebate structures.

 Check out our guide to the best fuel cards with discounts for more.